ZakirG/open-daw/README.md

 Once the app is running, navigate to http://localhost:3000/ in your browser.

 ###### What's done so far:
-- initial page layout -- header, footer, control bar
+- initial page layout -- header, footer, control bar, tracks

 ###### Feature goals:
 - users can select sounds from a list of presets and add new tracks